 Long term results: optimize content now and get visitors in the future.

 - Optimizing your content with tags or keywords to get a better rank on search engines is a long-term activity.
 Every webmaster’s dream is appearing on Google first page results (Organic search)

 - Sharing your vision and work with other colleagues might work, some might offer to join, contribute, and share your vision… only to discover that they’re too busy to share someone else’s vision.

 8. You need to monetize your site (The egg)

-A forum, like any other website, has operational cost: servers, licenses, bandwidth and so on.
+A forum, like any other website, has an operational cost: servers, licenses, bandwidth, and so on.
 All these costs need to be covered, you’ll quickly realize that is a business.

-Up to point 7, it’s all money out of your pocket, and, most important time you spend on the technical side, social media side and researching content.
+Up to point 7, it’s all money out of your pocket, and, most importantly time you spend on the technical side, social media, and researching content.
 For all that, you need to monetize your site.

 There are several challenges on this point

 - Ad blockers, they are rather popular nowadays, they have improved the browsing experience for millions of users, you’re probably using it right now.
 As a forum administrator, the Ad blockers are a threat that needs to be taken care of since they greatly reduce the ads showed on the site, therefore, its potential income on advertising